webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-textures.md

 ## Canvas as a Storage Texture

-You can use a canvas texture a storage texture.
+You can use a canvas texture as a storage texture.
 To do so you configure the context to give you a texture that can be used as a storage texture.

 ```js